Stony Brook, NY

 At each session we will be in the water demonstrating and making corrections to the participants.
 We will also use video to exemplify elite mechanics and race strategy.
 Participants will complete the camp as stronger, more confident swimmers… and with the understanding that big improvements come from small, consistent changes.

-Leading each session of this camp is Elite Clinician and Olympic gold medalist Tyler Clary.
+Leading each session of this camp are Elite Clinicians and Olympians Tyler Clary and Brett Hawke!
 We expect past participants from throughout the USA to come to this camp to spend five days learning from him!
 Local swimmers have a very special opportunity.

 SAVE!
 Sign up before prices rise or the sessions fill up!